‘Charity of the Season’

 Our Charity of the Summer Jun – Aug 2018

-We are delighted to announce that our Charity of the Summer is Hemsby Lifeboat.
+We were delighted to support Hemsby Lifeboat as our Charity of the Summer.

 Hemsby Inshore Rescue Service (HIRS) is a voluntary independent lifeboat service based in Hemsby on the Norfolk coast.
 They are not part of the Royal National Lifeboat Institution (RNLI), nor do they receive any funding from them or from the Government.